+Regulatory/Assurance Statement:

-Regulatory/assurance statement: UHS considers that this data is as described for the following reasons: collating the results of a selection of questions from the national inpatient survey focusing on the responsiveness to personal needs is ensuring we are benchmarking our performance against our peers.
-UHS feedback shows an average of 98.2% of patients feeling listened to from the FFT and consistently receives more than 80% positive responses for our supplementary FFT questions.
+UHS considers that this data is as described for the following reasons: collating the results of a selection of questions from the national inpatient survey focusing on the responsiveness to personal needs.
+Benchmarking our performance against our peers.

-UHS has taken the following actions to improve the Trust's responsiveness to the personal needs of its patients: continuing to collect real-time feedback from patients as part of national inpatient surveying, promoting greater awareness and encouraging response to the FFT through use of posters and surveying volunteers, recruiting and engaging involved patients and working to promote the range of services offered through the patient experience team.
+UHS has taken the following actions to improve the Trust's responsiveness to the personal needs of its patients: continuing to collect real-time feedback from patients as part of national inpatient surveying, promoting greater awareness and encouraging response to the Friends and Family Test (FFT) through use of posters and surveying volunteers, recruiting and engaging involved patients and working to promote the range of services offered through the patient experience team.